Server OS Support#

 This page lists our up to date information regarding support of the server operating systems for version 3.x of the VPN server.

-in the future if there is demand for it.
+arm64/aarch64 in the future if there is demand for it.
+Please ask!

 In the Release Notes we wrote that we support operating systems until as much as one year after the release of the next version set to replace it.
-We’ll elaborate more on this in the next sections and provide exact dates when the support ends.
+We’ll provide a more complete schedule in the next sections.

 We’ll add upgrade instructions to the sections below as soon as new versions of the operating system become available.

-We did not yet decide on an EOL date for version 3.x of the VPN server itself, when this changes we’ll update the dates in the tables below accordingly.
+We did not yet decide on an EOL date for version 3.x of the VPN server itself, and there is currently no plan to EOL it.
+When this changes we’ll update the dates in the tables below accordingly.
 We only talk about the operating system versions and their EOL.

 Debian#